Articles , Glossary

 • download high-resolution photos

-• optimize them for the web/mobile so that too big images don’t overload the page or screen – loading speed is a crucial factor of positive user experience
+• optimize them for the web/mobile so that too large images won’t overload the page or screen – loading speed is a crucial factor of positive user experience

 • give the images enough air to breathe – keep the balance of negative space